Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Unstrained model Hamiltonian and limitations

-In the expression for the Berry curvature and Floquet Chern number, $\hat{\boldsymbol{h}}(\boldsymbol{k})=\boldsymbol{h}(\boldsymbol{k})/|\boldsymbol{h}(\boldsymbol{k})|$ and $\eta=\pm1$ is the band index.
-The Berry curvature itself can also be computed from the eigenstates of the effective Hamiltonian using numerical approaches \citep{fukui_chern_2005}, but the analytical expression given above justifies the previous statement that the vector $\boldsymbol{h}(\boldsymbol{k})$ contains all relevant information necessary for the characterization of the material's topological properties.
-For the unstrained FMCI, we have the analytical result $C_{\eta}^{F}=\eta\tau\text{sign}\left(\chi\right)$.
-Our numerical calculations employ Fukui's method \citep{fukui_chern_2005} due to its efficiency, but they remain analytically verifiable.
+In the expression for the Berry curvature and Floquet Chern number, $\hat{\bm{h}}(\bm{k})=\bm{h}(\bm{k})/|\bm{h}(\bm{k})|$ and $\eta=\pm1$ is the band index.
+The Berry curvature itself can also be computed from the eigenstates of the effective Hamiltonian using numerical approaches \cite{fukui_chern_2005}, but the analytical expression given above justifies the previous statement that the vector $\bm{h}(\bm{k})$ contains all relevant information necessary for the characterization of the material's topological properties.
+For the unstrained FMCI, we have the analytical result $C_{\eta}^{F}=\eta\tau\mathrm{sign}\left(\chi\right)$, using the explicit form of $\bm{h}(\bm{k})$ given in subsection \ref{subsec:Mapping-the-FMCI}.
+Our numerical calculations will employ Fukui's method \cite{fukui_chern_2005} due to its efficiency, but they remain analytically verifiable.